 First, some essential background.
 Clocks and watches are relatively new inventions.
-Though some timekeeping devices, like sundials and water clocks, have been used for thousands of years, everyday people did not tell time all that often.
-(The mechanical clock as we know it was invented in the 1200s and was more fully developed in the 1500s.)
+Though some timekeeping devices, like sundials and water clocks, have been used for thousands of years, everyday people historically did not tell time.
+The mechanical clock as we know it was invented in the 1200s and was more fully developed in the 1500s.

-The twelve-hour day was then divided into four periods of three hours each.
-The town bell rang at four intervals during the day to signal the time to all who could hear.
-The first hour, called Prime, rang at 6:00 a.m.; hour three (Terce) rang at 9:00 a.m.; hour six (Sext) rang at 12:00 p.m.; and hour nine (None) rang at 3:00 p.m.
-The early Catholic Church adopted these daily patterns in their rituals, and monks recited prayers at the canonical hours of terce, sext and none every day.
+They then divided their twelve-hour day into four periods of three hours each.
+So the town bell would toll every three hours to announce the beginning of a new period.
+The first hour, called Prime, rang at 6:00 a.m.; the third hour (Terce) rang at 9:00 a.m.; the sixth hour (Sext) rang at 12:00 p.m.; and the ninth hour (None) rang at 3:00 p.m.
+The early Catholic church adopted these daily patterns in their rituals, and monks would recite prayers at the canonical hours of Terce, Sext and None every day.

 What does this have to do with “noon”?
-Well, the word for the ninth hour, specifically the ninth hour of daylight, so 3:00, became “non” in Old English.
-As church traditions changed, the canonical hours of “non” began to happen earlier, closer to 12:00 p.m.
-We still don’t know if the time of the midday meal shifted from 3:00 to 12:00 or whether the time of Church prayers shifted, or both, but by the early 1200s, “noon” came to mean midday.
+As church traditions changed, the canonical rituals of None began to happen earlier, closer to 12:00 p.m.
+We still don’t know what specifically catalyzed the shift to 12:00, but by the mid-1200s “noon” came to mean midday.
 In the 1300s, the earliest mechanical clocks showed a 24-hour dial, but by the 1500s, the 12-hour dial, starting at midnight, became standard.
 (The word afternoon came into common usage around this time as well.)